okay-type/GlyphviewMetrics/readme.md

 - resizing the window scrambles the ui until the glyph changes

 ### latest update
-- holding shift while clicking the set component's right margin button will apply the right margin by shifting the glyph's position (instead of changing the width)
+- holding shift while clicking the set component's left or right margin button will apply the left or right margin but maintain the current width

 ### older updates
 - shift+click on the center component button will set both the left margin and the width to match the component